Upper School Course of Study

 This is a college-level full-year biology course.
 The content of this course closely follows the syllabus outline of the CEEB Advanced Placement Course Description, and each student has the option to take the Advanced Placement exam.
 Through this course students receive an in-depth understanding of biological processes and principles.
 Students will be introduced to such things as biostatistical tools used in research, appropriate computer applications, gel electrophoresis, and other advanced laboratory techniques.
 Students will also be made aware of the controversial aspects of modern biology and of the professional opportunities available to them.
 Prerequisite Chemistry and Biology I.

-AP Physics (Precalculus Required)
+AP Physics 2

 This is a college-level full-year physics course.
 The content of this course closely follows the syllabus outline of the CEEB Advanced Placement Course Description, and students will take the Advanced Placement exam in May.
 This course involves an Algebra and trigonometry understanding of physical phenomena, problem-solving techniques, and, where possible, the application of physics to other disciplines.
-Topics covered include but are not limited to fluid mechanics, thermodynamics, electro-magnetism, waves and optics as well as modern nuclear physics.
+Topics covered include but are not limited to fluid mechanics, thermodynamics, electromagnetism, waves, and optics as well as modern nuclear physics.
 A laboratory component is incorporated to give students concrete experience with the concepts that are studied.

 5 periods (Elective, Juniors and Seniors)

-This full year science course will enable students to use the combination of biology, chemistry, and physics to learn about the criminal and civil laws that are enforced by our criminal justice system.
-Examples of topics that will be covered include: investigation of fingerprints, fiber analysis, evidence analysis, poisons, and many more.
+This full-year science course will enable students to use the combination of biology, chemistry, and physics to learn about the criminal and civil laws that are enforced by our criminal justice system.
+Examples of topics that will be covered include investigation of fingerprints, fiber analysis, evidence analysis, poisons, and many more.
 Students are taught the proper collection, preservation, and laboratory analysis of various samples.
 This will be a lab-based course that will meet 4 times a week with one double period to enable students to best understand crime data collection.

 Human Anatomy and Physiology